flowenol/4864P-tester/README.md

 * Arduino Uno or any pin compatible board.
 * ISP programmer (I use stk500 compatible programmer).
 * A single HM4864P-2 chip.
+* Optionally, a single LED if the built-in LED on pin 13 (PB5) is not visible enough.

 ## Operation

 * LED is glowing continuously - memory chip has passed all tests.
-* LED is binking - memory chip is damaged.
+* LED is blinking - memory chip is damaged.

 ## Schematics